evennia/evennia/docs/source/Coding/Coding-FAQ.md

     # return True or False

 ```
-After a `@reload`, the `werewolf` command will be available only at the right time, that is when the
+After a `reload`, the `werewolf` command will be available only at the right time, that is when the
 `is_full_moon` lock function returns True.

 ## Automatically updating code when reloading

 **Q:** I have a development server running Evennia.
 Can I have the server update its code-base when
 I reload?

 **A:** Having a development server that pulls updated code whenever you reload it can be really
 useful if you have limited shell access to your server, or want to have it done automatically.
 If
-you have your project in a configured Git environment, it's a matter of automatically calling `git
-pull` when you reload.
+you have your project in a configured Git environment, it's a matter of automatically calling `git pull` when you reload.
 And that's pretty straightforward:

 In `/server/conf/at_server_startstop.py`: